E-commerce

 Customer journey and objectives

-Also set measurable goals: click-through rate on “Directions,” number of pickups completed after using the store finder, or average time to find a store (user testing).
-Without these indicators, you won’t know whether a UX redesign improved conversion or only aesthetics.
-For international networks, anticipate time zones, local public holidays, and the display languages for addresses.
+Also set measurable objectives: click-through rate on «Directions», number of pickups fulfilled after passing through the store finder, or average time to find a store (user tests).
+Without these indicators, you won't know whether a UX redesign helped conversion or just aesthetics.
+For international networks, anticipate time zones, local public holidays, and address display languages.

-Finally, document who owns the data: the retail team updates opening hours, the IT department validates GPS coordinates, and marketing harmonizes labels.
+Finally, document who owns the data: the retail team updates opening hours, the IT department validates GPS coordinates, marketing harmonizes labels.
 A degraded store finder is almost always a governance issue, not just a technical one.
-A quarterly review of store listings, even a brief one, prevents discrepancies between on-the-ground reality and the website from piling up.
+A quarterly review of store listings, even a short one, prevents discrepancies from piling up between the field and the website.

 Locations and in-store pickup

-Before any front-end integration, properly configure locations in the Shopify admin.
-The official help describes the management of storage and order fulfillment locations.
-Make sure each address is geocodable: the “address line 1,” city, region, and postal code fields must match the postal standards of the country served.
-To offer in-store pickup on the online store, you must enable this method for one or more locations: the procedure is detailed in the guide on local pickup.
-Without this activation, API features related to in-store pickup do not reflect a service actually offered to customers.
-If a store is temporarily closed for renovations, update its hours or disable pickup at that location to avoid disappointment.
+Before any front-end integration, configure the locations correctly in the Shopify admin.
+The official help describes managing storage and order fulfillment locations.
+Make sure each address is geocodable: the fields “address line 1”, city, region, and postal code must match the postal standards of the country served.
+To offer in-store pickup on the online store, you must enable this method for one or more locations: the procedure is detailed in the guide on local pickup (local pickup).
+Without this activation, the API features related to in-store pickup do not reflect a service actually offered to customers.
+If a store is temporarily closed for renovations, update the hours or disable pickup at that location to avoid disappointment.

 Storefront API: locations and availability

 The developer documentation specifies that the locations query requires the unauthenticated_read_product_pickup_locations access scope and returns locations that support in-store pickup.
-You can sort results by proximity by passing the near argument with coordinates (GeoCoordinateInput) and setting sortKey to DISTANCE.
-The guide Support local pickup on storefronts shows how to: query variant availability via storeAvailability (inventory, estimated time pickUpTime, location name); retrieve the list of locations; optionally use the @inContext(preferredLocationId: ...) directive to align results with customer preference.
+You can sort the results by proximity by passing the near argument with coordinates (GeoCoordinateInput) and setting sortKey to DISTANCE.
+The guide Support local pickup on storefronts shows how to: query a variant's availability via storeAvailability (inventory, estimated pickUpTime, location name); retrieve the list of locations; and optionally use the @inContext(preferredLocationId: ...) directive to bring the results closer to the customer's preference.

-Consider pagination if you expose dozens of locations: a single query can increase client-side response time.
-Split by region, country, or page, and display a loading indicator so the user is not left staring at a blank screen.
-For testing, use development accounts and demo stores: validate both the “single store” and “national network” cases to avoid regressions when you add a new point of sale.
+Think about pagination if you expose dozens of locations: a single query can increase client-side response time.
+Split by region, country, or page, and display a loading indicator so you do not leave the user looking at a blank screen.
+For testing, use development accounts and demo stores: validate both the "single store" and "national network" cases to avoid regressions when you add a point of sale.

-Metaobjects and metafields can enrich each location: offered services (workshop, engraving), storefront photos, parking instructions.
-They do not replace native address fields but complement the experience when you build a custom theme section that merges Shopify data and editorial content.
+The metaobjects and metafields can enrich each location: services offered (workshop, engraving), storefront photos, parking instructions.
+They do not replace native address fields, but they complement the experience when you build a custom theme section that merges Shopify data and editorial content.

 Browser geolocation and privacy

-To obtain the user's location without requiring them to enter their address, web applications use the Geolocation API (MDN) exposed via navigator.geolocation.
-The getCurrentPosition and watchPosition methods accept success and error callbacks: plan for both to handle denial, timeout, or hardware unavailability.
-MDN reminds us that the API is available only in secure contexts (HTTPS) and that, for privacy reasons, the browser requests permission before transmitting coordinates.
+To obtain the user's location without them entering their address, web applications use the Geolocation API (MDN) exposed via navigator.geolocation.
+The methods getCurrentPosition and watchPosition accept success and error callbacks: plan for both to handle denial, timeout, or unavailable hardware.
+MDN notes that the API is available only in secure contexts (HTTPS) and that, for privacy reasons, the browser asks for permission before transmitting coordinates.

 “For privacy reasons, the user must grant permission for location information to be shared.”